-FROM NARENDRA KINI, MD, MHA, President and CEO, Miami Children’s Hospital
+FROM NARENDRA KINI, MD, MHA, President and CEO, Nicklaus Children's Hospital, formerly Miami Children's Hospital

 An expectant mother learns at 18 weeks gestation that her unborn baby has a significant heart condition – a transposition of the great arteries – that will require immediate surgery after birth.
 Another mother finds out five months into her pregnancy that her baby-to-be has a heart block requiring surgical implantation of a pacemaker within hours of birth.
 The fear and uncertainty these families confront is compounded, knowing their newborns will need to be transferred emergently to a pediatric care facility for life-saving treatment as soon as they enter the world, separating a family at one of the most stressful of times.

 Some babies with complex cardiac conditions can only be saved if they are within a pediatric cardiac center within minutes of birth, which is not possible with a transfer from even the closest obstetrical unit.
 These babies and families can face a lifetime of challenges, or even death, caused by delayed treatment.